-- The agenda and planning application reports for each Open Planning Meeting will be available five working days before the date of the Open Planning Meeting.
+- The agenda and planning application reports for each Open Planning Meeting will be available seven days before the date of the Open Planning Meeting.

 - Please note that on rare occasions, dates of meetings and/or the venue may be altered.
 Please check back to this page nearer to the date of the proposed meeting.

 - Date: To be announced

 - Venue: Cambridge/Delancey Room, Beau Sejour

 - Planning Report:

 - The agendas and papers for previous Open Planning Meetings can be found at www.gov.gg/opmpapers.